sav-che/TL-2/Authors/Bulnheim, Carl Otto {std. Bulnh.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 219](https://www.biodiversitylibrary.org/item/103861#page/229/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 219](https://www.biodiversitylibrary.org/page/33266526) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bulnheim, Carl Otto {std.
 Bulnh.}|first entry]] for this author

 ### Author

-\* Bulnheim, Carl Otto (1820-1865), German teacher and botanist, born in Bautzen, Sachsen, educated at the gymnasium of Bautzen 1830-1839, studied theology at the University of Leipzig 1839-1843, teacher at a charity school Leipzig, later id. at the first "Bürgerschule" ib. and in other Leipzig schools, director of the above "Bürgerschule" 1863-1865, as botanist dedicated to the Saxonian flora as well as to phycology. (*Bulnh.*).
+\* Bulnheim, Carl Otto (1820-1865), German teacher and botanist, born in Bautzen, Sachsen, educated at the gymnasium of Bautzen 1830-1839, studied theology at the University of Leipzig 1839-1843, teacher at a charity school Leipzig, later id. at the first "Bürgerschule" ib. and in other Leipzig schools, director of the above "Bürgerschule" 1863-1865, as botanist dedicated to the Saxonian flora as well as to phycology.
+**Abbreviated name**: *Bulnh.*

 #### Herbarium and types